10 Myths Debunked: Studying Medicine In Europe

 You won’t be able to work and study at the same time

 Another common myth is that you won’t be able to work during your medical studies in Europe.
-The reality is that It won't be easy to manage work and full-time study.
-It is entirely up to you.
+The reality is that it won't be easy to manage work and study full-time.
+It is entirely up to you.Â

 If you find yourself in need of financial aid, you can always apply for a job.
-Even though your studies will need most of your attention, you can try and find a part-time position and support yourself.
-Being a working student will not only ease the burden of tuition fees, but once you graduate, you will have the experience of already being employed.
+Even though your studies will need most of your attention, you can try to find a part-time position and support yourself.
+Being a working student will not only ease the burden of tuition fees, but once you graduate, you will have the experience of already being employed.Â

 In conclusion, it is possible to find a job while studying medicine, which is entirely your decision.